shimanauskas/sandrasforth/README.md

 ## Requirements

-Requires make, nasm and ld.
+Requires make, nasm and ld to build.

+No more dependencies, other than a few system calls.

 ## Usage